joshuacline/ReadThis/README.md

 - 11. Noteworthy earmarks of decadent crony capitalism: Ministry of Truth, devfluencers, the reward system, public contributions, and you.
 Our ancestors have left us nothing but for thugs, tyrants and astrofurf.
 - 12. It's not as empty as it looks.
 They're there, like a grave digger that just took out a life insurance policy.
 - 13. You're not dead, it's the environment self-projecting.
 A common trope featured in various folklore, the deceased eternally yearn for that which they lack.
 That's not to say there won't be attempts to hasten the process.
 Check the obituaries.
+- 14. The giant extortion-circle-jerk in the room: Doesn't really matter which angle you're looking from, you'll never find the end.
+At some point you may notice that everyone in the community falls into two camps, involved or afraid.
+You'll be dealing with the public piggybacking and dissemination of past extortion threats, or merely even perceived threats aimed at someone else entirely.
+The end-result produced is similar either way, one of which that empowers the extortionists or acting extortionists, in addition to secondary extortion tactics courtesy of the community.
+You may be wondering why I'm still here?
+It's quite simple actually.
+There's nothing to extort, there never was, and there's nobody they can take from me.
+I'll stop when I'm deceased dead, and that's going to take more than recycling extortion rumors and surveillance threats.

 ***When you see signs, protect your friends, family, and reputation.
 Do not be afraid of judgement.
 Do not be silent.***